 Sama Sama Kitchen: Do happy hour or full dinner at this Indonesian-inspired restaurant.
 Choose from seasonal spicy small plates or family-style large plates or rice and noodle dishes.
 Can’t get a seat in this happening hipster joint?
 Head next door to The Good Lion for craft cocktails and a short menu of Sama Sama’s small plates.

 Find out the catch of day, from fish to shellfish to sea bass, tuna, snapper, diver scallops, spiny lobster, sea urchin and stone crab, at the markets or cafes in the harbor, or on the menu boards of the restaurants on Stearns Wharf.
 Grab a quick bite, enjoy five-star dining with an ocean view, or wine-taste on the ocean at some of these seafaring gems.

-Chuck’s Waterfront Grill/The Endless Summer Bar & Cafe: Do brunch, lunch or dinner at Chuck’s Waterfront Grill where you’ll get a taste of the day’s catch and American fare.
-If you’re looking to keep it casual — and maybe catch a few minutes of the day’s big game — join the local crowd upstairs at The Endless Summer Bar & Café for a similar seafood-inspired menu and relaxed, casual atmosphere.
+Do lunch or dinner at Brophy Bros. where you’ll get a taste of the day’s catch and American fare.
+If you’re looking to keep it even more casual, join the crowd downstairs at On the Alley for a similar seafood-inspired menu and relaxed, casual atmosphere.

 Deep Sea Wine Tasting Room: Get a kick out of wine tasting over the open waters of the Pacific in Santa Barbara’s only wine tasting room that sits on the ocean.
 Savor locally grown and harvested varietals the county is known for, like pinot noir and chardonnay, while spying breathtaking views from the outdoor deck.